 Athlete's foot is an infection, also called tinea pedis, caused when various types of fungus invade the skin.
-It usually occurs between the toes but can also occur on the bottom and sides of the feet, and it is highly contagious.
-It can spread to other parts of the body, and can cause jock itch.
+It usually occurs between the toes but can also occur on the bottom and sides of the feet, and it is contagious.
+It can spread to other parts of the body on contact, and can cause jock itch.
 Learn more about athlete’s foot.

 Athlete's foot is most commonly contracted by coming into contact with an infected person or an object/surface that has a fungus on it.
 Walking barefoot in locker rooms, public pools, or shower areas may increase the risk of contracting athlete's foot.

 People are most susceptible to athlete's foot when their feet are sweating or lack proper ventilation.
 Shoes create the ideal environment for fungus growth, as they provide a warm and moist environment.

 Tinactin® products contain tolnaftate, a highly active fungicidal agent.
 Clinical studies have shown that the active ingredient in Tinactin is effective in preventing athlete’s foot when used once or twice daily.